Publishing in the Economic History Review for New Researchers

 BBC Interview with Prof. Jim Tomlinson

-Listen to Jim Tomlinson's interview with BBC Scotland about his 2014 conference paper, The economic basis of Scottish nationhood circa 1870-2014.
+Jim Tomlinson’s interview with BBC Scotland about his 2014 conference paper, The economic basis of Scottish nationhood circa 1870-2014.
+You can read the full article on the BBC website.

 2013 Ellen McArthur Lectures at the University of Cambridge